Turkish War of Independence: Prelude to resistance

-The Armistice Era
+The Armistice era

+Politics of de-Ittihadification

 Following the occupation of Constantinople, Mehmed VI Vahdettin dissolved the Chamber of Deputies which was dominated by Unionists elected back in 1914, promising elections for the next year.
-Vahdettin just ascended to the throne only months earlier with the death of Mehmed V Reşad.
-He was disgusted with the policies of the CUP, and wished to be a more assertive Sultan than his diseased half brother.
+Vahdettin just ascended to the throne only months earlier with the death of Mehmed V Reşâd.
+He was disgusted with the policies of the CUP, and wished to be a more assertive sovereign than his diseased half brother.
 Greek and Armenian Ottomans declared the termination of their relationship with the Ottoman Empire through their respective patriarchates, and refused to partake in any future election.
+With the collapse of the CUP and its censorship regime, an outpouring of condemnation against the party came from all parts of Ottoman media.

 A general amnesty was soon issued, allowing the exiled and imprisoned dissidents persecuted by the CUP to return to Constantinople.
-Mehmed VI invited the pro-Palace politician Damat Ferid Pasha, leader of the reconstituted Freedom and Accord Party, to form a government, whose members quickly set out to purge the Unionists from the Ottoman government.
+Sultan Vahdettin invited the pro-Palace politician Damat Ferid Pasha to form a government, whose members quickly set out to purge the Unionists from the Ottoman government.
 Ferid Pasha hoped that his Anglophilia and an attitude of appeasement would induce less harsh peace terms from the Allied powers.
-However his appointment was problematic for nationalists, many being members of the liquidated committee that were surely to face sentencing.
+However, his appointment was problematic for the Unionists, many being members of the liquidated committee that were surely to face trial.
 Years of corruption, unconstitutional acts, war profiteering, and enrichment from ethnic cleansing and genocide by the Unionists soon became basis of war crimes trials and courts martial trials held in Constantinople.
-While many leading Unionists were sentenced to death, most made sure to escape the country before Allied occupation or to regions that the government now had minimal control over thus most they were sentenced in absentia.
-These trials lacked political will and were unpopular with Turkish Muslims.
-Only one person was executed for the Armenian genocide, the Kaymakam of Boğazlıyan district Mehmed Kemal, whose hanging lead to a demonstration against the courts martials trials.
+While many leading Unionists were sentenced lengthy prison sentences, many made sure to escape the country before Allied occupation or to regions that the government now had minimal control over; thus most were sentenced in absentia.
+The Allies encouragement of the proceedings and the use of British Malta as their holding ground made the trials unpopular.
+The partisan nature of the trials was not lost on observers either.
+The hanging of the Kaymakam of Boğazlıyan district Mehmed Kemal resulted in a demonstration against the courts martials trials.

-Elsewhere in the country, regional nationalist resistance organizations known as Şuras –meaning "councils", not unlike soviets in revolutionary Russia– were founded, most pledging allegiance to the Defence of National Rights movement that protested continued Allied occupation and appeasement by the Sublime Porte.
+With all the chaotic politics in the capital and uncertainty of the severity of the incoming peace treaty, many Ottomans looked to Washington with the hope that the application of Wilsonian principles would mean Constantinople would stay Turkish, as Muslims outnumbered Christians 2:1.
+The United States never declared war on the Ottoman Empire, so many imperial elite believed Washington could be a neutral arbiter that could fix the empire's problems.
+Halide Edip (Adıvar) and her Wilsonian Principles Society led the movement that advocated for the empire to be governed by an American League of Nations Mandate (see United States during the Turkish War of Independence).
+American diplomats attempted to ascertain a role they could play in the area with the Harbord and King–Crane Commissions.
+However, with the collapse of Woodrow Wilson's health, the United States diplomatically withdrew from the Middle East to focus on Europe, leaving the Entente powers to construct a post-Ottoman order.